 Tooling is the backbone of plastic injection molding.
-Without a proper tool design, your plastic part would never scale up properly and a quality tool design can save you enormous amounts of time and money during production.
+Without a proper tool design, your plastic part would never scale up properly.
+A quality tool design can save you enormous amounts of time and money during production.
 Before you contact a toolmaker, here are a few facts about tooling you should keep in mind.

 What is tooling?

-Tooling, also known as a “mold”, refers to the negative cavity space where molten plastic resin is injected to create a part.
-The foundation of the plastic injection molding process, proper tooling is required to create both high quantities and quality of parts.
-Since the design and construction of a tool is so complex, fabrication requires both capital investment and enough lead time to create an effective tool.
+Tooling, also known as a mold, refers to the negative cavity space where molten plastic resin is injected to create a part.
+High quantity and quality parts require proper tooling.
+Since tool design and construction are complex, fabrication requires significant capital investment and enough lead time to create an effective tool.

-The tooling design process starts out in the prototype phase.
-Prototype tools are created through 3D printing, cast urethane, and machining.
-These low volume prototypes are used to troubleshoot, develop, and validate the tooling design during pilot production.
-While this may seem like an unnecessary expenditure, cutting down on errors in the manufacturing and assembly process early can significantly decrease time and cost later.
+The tooling design process starts out in the prototype development phase.
+Here 3D printing, cast urethane, and machining techniques create prototype tools.
+These low-volume prototypes troubleshoot, develop, and validate the tooling design during pilot production.
+While this step may seem unnecessary, cutting down on errors in the manufacturing and assembly process early can significantly decrease time and cost later.

 How to design and make a tool

 After collaborating with the toolmakers on the design, the part is ready and approved for the T1 sampling stage.
 They will build the first tool with a 2-16-week lead time dependent on design considerations.
-T1 sampling demonstrates that the tooling functions properly and produces ideal parts.
-After the T1 sampling is accepted, then any necessary modifications and aesthetic mold texturing can begin.
+T1 sampling demonstrates that the tooling functions correctly and produces ideal parts.
+After the T1 sampling is accepted, any necessary modifications and aesthetic mold texturing can begin.
 These additional modifications can take 1-2 weeks to complete.
 The modified molds, referred to as T2 samples, are sent for approval of texture and appearance.
-If they are approved, the T2 samples are released to the contract manufacturer.
+Once the T2 samples are approved, the toolmaker releases them to the contract manufacturer.

-Once with the manufacturer, T2 samples are placed into the production line where process development and qualification of the parts is performed.
+Once with the manufacturer, the T2 samples are placed into the production line for process development and part qualification.
 The tooling undergoes a series of molding studies that help outline the optimal conditions and characteristics for creating parts using that tool.
-Design of experiment trials are run to isolate process inputs and corresponding impacts on characteristics.
-All this initial testing helps the molder validate an ideal processing window that produces parts within specification.
+The manufacturer runs experiment trials to isolate process inputs and corresponding impacts on part characteristics.
+This initial testing helps the molder validate an ideal processing window that produces parts within specification.

-After initial process development, qualifications, and validations, the tool will enter a regular production maintenance schedule.
-The tool is regularly monitored for wear and any other potential issues that could affect part quality or tooling lifetime.
+After initial process development, qualifications, and validations, the tool enters a regular production maintenance schedule.
+Here the tool is regularly monitored for wear and other potential issues affecting part quality or tooling lifetime.

 Basic features of a tool

-- Cavity half – The side of the tool that does not move.
+- Cavity half – The cavity half is the side of a tool that does not move.
 It is typically attached to the side of the molding machine.

 - Core half – The side of the tool that opens and closes with the mold machine against the cavity half.
-It will open when the part is being removed from the tool.
+It opens when removing the part from the tool.

-- Ejector System - Pins on the core half of the tool help to push the cooled part out of the tool after it is molded.
+- Ejector system – Pins on the core half of the tool that helps push the cooled part out after molding.

-- Runner – A flow path for the plastic resin that will allow the press to inject material directly into the part cavity.
+- Runner – A flow path for the plastic resin allowing the press to inject material directly into the part cavity.

-- Side Actions - Moving pieces within the part cavity that can be added to allow for undercuts in the part.
+- Side actions – Moving pieces within the part cavity added to allow for undercuts.

-About Synectic Product Development: Synectic Product Development is an ISO 13485 compliant, full-scale product development company.
-Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept all the way to production.
+About Synectic Product Development: Synectic Product Development is an ISO 13485 certified, full-scale product development company.
+Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept to production.
 With over 40 years of experience in design, development, and manufacturing, we strive for ingenuity, cost-effectiveness, and aesthetics in our designs.
-Learn more about our contract manufacturing services and see how we can help your next project.
+Learn more about our new product introduction services and see how we can help your next project.